Up to 60% off sofas & mattresses — limited‑time deals.

 Which one is easiest to keep tidy day to day?

 Sedona.
-The removable cover gives you more options once you are dealing with spills, dust, or recurring mess.
+The removable cover gives you more options when you are dealing with spills, dust, or recurring mess.

 Do any of these feel truly cool in summer?